bonitasoft/bonita-doc/md/install-a-bonita-bpm-cluster.md

 ### <a id="install_first_node" /> Install a first node

-1. Once you have done all the steps from section **Create and initialize the database for Bonita Platform** above,  run `setup.sh configure` or `setup.bat configure` as described in the [Bundle configuration](BonitaBPM_platform_setup.md#run_bundle_configure) to have your Tomcat / WildFly bundle configured to point to the right database.
+1. Once you have done all the steps from section **Create and initialize the database for Bonita Platform** above,  run `setup.sh configure` or `setup.bat configure` as described in the [Bundle configuration](BonitaBPM_platform_setup.md#run_bundle_configure) to have your Tomcat bundle configured to point to the right database.
 1. Once the bundle is configured, and to avoid unsynchronized versions of the configuration files between several nodes, you are advised to delete the folder `[TOMCAT_DIRECTORY]/setup` and its entire content.
 Note:  if you want to keep it for future configuration changes, just move the folder `[TOMCAT_DIRECTORY]/setup` and its entire content outside the `[TOMCAT_DIRECTORY]`